maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 ## Randomly shuffling the options ##

 To randomly shuffle the options create the list in the question variables and use the Maxima command `random_permutation` in the question variables.
-Then,

 For example, the question variables might look like the following.